Nutrition Care Process for RPM and CCM Weight Loss Monitoring Programs

 Intermittent fasting is not a diet per se, but an approach.
 There is research that links fasting to a faster metabolism, weight loss, enhanced cognitive ability, and much more.
 The ways in which fasting contributes to health are complex, but one of the reasons is that when someone fasts, they allow their insulin levels to drop which is associated with many health benefits.

 Many patients like to follow this approach because it allows them to include the foods they like.
 There are many different methods to implement intermittent fasting: 16:8, 20:4, 5:2.
-Patients can work with RPM Logix dieticians to help them determine if intermittent fasting is right for them.
+Patients can work with RPM Logix dietitians to help them determine if intermittent fasting is right for them.
 The RPM Logix Care Team will guide patients on how to implement fasting safely and healthily.

 Glucagon-Like Peptide-1 (GLP-1) drugs

 Glucagon-Like Peptide-1 (GLP-1) drugs are known for treating diabetes, but a beneficial side effect associated with them is weight loss.
 GLP-1 is known to stimulate the release of insulin and delay gastric emptying in healthy individuals, but this effect is decreased or absent in people with type 2 diabetes.
 GLP-1 is also known for reducing appetite and increasing satiety.
 The GLP-1 agonists help in weight loss by eliciting all of the previously mentioned effects in people with type 2 diabetes.
 While the drugs provide benefits, it is recommended that they are combined with an exercise routine as well as caloric restriction to potentiate the benefits and reach clinically significant weight loss.
-Patients can achieve weight loss and a balanced, healthy lifestyle with the help and guidance of the registered dieticians and diabetes educators at RPM Logix.
+Patients can achieve weight loss and a balanced, healthy lifestyle with the help and guidance of the registered dietitians and diabetes educators at RPM Logix.
 They are ready to collaborate with patients and help them find a sustainable lifestyle that prioritizes a high-quality diet based on whole foods.

 Vegan and vegetarian diets